programmerraja/MyBlog/content/notes/2024/LamaIndex.md

 ### Data Transformations

  Transformations include chunking, extracting metadata, and embedding each chunk.

+First Convert the data in to `Document` and then convert to `Node` and do indexing

 Transformation input/outputs are `Node` objects (a `Document` is a subclass of a `Node`).
 Transformations can also be stacked and reordered.